Lee Yong-hyun

 Lee Yong-hyun (Korean: 용현; RR: yonghyeon) is a Wushu taolu athlete from South Korea.

 Career

 Lee made his international debut at the 2014 Asian Games where he won the silver medal in men's daoshu and gunshu.
 He then competed in the 2015 World Wushu Championships where he won a bronze medal in changquan.
 His last competition was at the 2017 World Wushu Championships where he was the world champion in gunshu and a silver medalist in duilian with Lee Yong-mun and Lee Ha-sung.

+After the start of the COVID-19 pandemic, Lee's first major international competition was the 2022 Asian Games (hosted in 2023) where he competed in the men's daoshu and gunshu combined event but did not place.
+He then competed at the 2023 World Wushu Championships and placed fifth in gunshu.
+Several months later, he became the Asian champion in gunshu at the 2024 Asian Wushu Championships.
+He then won a silver medal in gunshu at the 2024 Taolu World Cup.
+A year later, he won a bronze medal in changquan at the 2025 Taolu Asian Cup.

 Personal life

 His brother, Lee Yong-mun, is also a highly skilled wushu athlete.